-Advanced Financial Accounting I Prerequisite(s): BUSI 3325 and 3326 0.5 unit
+Advanced Financial Accounting I

-Advanced theory and problems in financial accounting.
+Prerequisite(s): BUSI 3325 and 3326 Advanced theory and problems in financial accounting.
 Topics include investments, business combinations, consolidations, and joint ventures.

-Advanced Accounting II Prerequisite(s): BUSI 3325 and 3326 0.5 unit
+Advanced Accounting II

-Advanced theory and problems in accounting.
+Prerequisite(s): BUSI 3325 and 3326 Advanced theory and problems in accounting.
 Topics include interim reporting, accounting for foreign currency transactions and hedging, translation of financial statements of foreign operations, government and not-for-profit organizations and accounting for financial instruments.
 The course will also focus on case methodology used to assess accounting issues.